dhasterok/global_geochemistry/README.md

 # global_geochemistry
 A global geochemistry dataset for rocks

+Description:
 This repository contains whole rock geochemical data for a global set of samples from a variety of governmental and academic studies.

+Requirements:
+MATLAB is required to run .m codes and load any .mat files

 File structure: